forshaws/tqnn1/README.md

 # README #

-The TQNN API is a suite of thin client functions and examples for accessing Toridion TQNN authID&trade; API functions.
+A suite of thin client functions and examples scripts for implementing database free data sharing and credential authentication via the Toridion TQNN authID&trade; API functions.
 The examples are written in PHP and JS.

 ### What is this repository for? ###